 improvements so that joint damage can be limited and life styles not inhibited.
 We offer our patients the most current treatments to limit the potentially debilitating effects of this

 disease.
-In addition we work in conjunction with the New England Musculoskeletal Institute in multiple aspects of care.
+In addition we work in conjunction with the UConn Musculoskeletal Institute in multiple aspects of care.